cweinard/CO2-pub/content/essay-why.md

 {{< q-class "box" >}}
-Having an online collection allows a digital team to build experimental interfaces (tailored for specific audiences and uses), and link to object pages for detailed information.
+An online collection frees a digital team to build experimental interpretive interfaces (tailored for specific audiences and uses), and link to object pages for detailed information.
 {{< /q-class >}}

  ## Education